CodeMentorsOfficial/KeyTracker/README.md

 - Apple GUI : yes
 - Console GUI : no

-### include, build, lib, and DLLs
+### Only CSS files are added to this repository
-- These files have been ommitted from the repository due to size
+- include, lib, and DLL files are omitted